sojs-coding/bq-pg-agent-app/README.md

 # BigQuery Agent with Google ADK

-A powerful AI-powered data analysis agent that combines Google BigQuery with the Google Agent Development Kit (ADK) to enable natural language interactions with your data warehouse.
+A powerful AI-powered data analysis agent that combines Google BigQuery and Google CloudSQL with the Google Agent Development Kit (ADK) to enable natural language interactions with your data warehouse.

 ## Quick Start